Slion/Fulguris/README.md

 * `CAMERA`: needed to support WebRTC, requires "WebRTC Support" option to be enabled (default disabled).
 * `MODIFY_AUDIO_SETTINGS`: needed to support WebRTC, requires "WebRTC Support" option to be enabled (default disabled).

+# Tools

+Here are some of the tools we use to develop Fulguris:

+* [Android Studio]
+* [SVG path editor]: Most useful to quickly modify icons
+* [Affinity Designer]: Vector graphics

 [slions.net]: https://slions.net/resources/fulguris.10/